 3) Dive into Each Other’s Brands

-4) Acknowledge Good Work
+4) Celebrate Good Work

 No one likes being treated like a gun for hire.
 That’s why approaching creative work as a transactional relationship, with little acknowledgement of each other’s talents and contributions, does nothing but weaken your relationship.